CatalinPrata/TFUploader/README.md

 - android project version code and name edit
 - android.jar dependency so we can get the manifest file of the project

+V 2.5
+Added:
+- bug fixes for Android Studio and gradle projects

 TFUploader - simple way to upload Android builds to Test Flight from IntellijIDEA